Asthma

 • Problems falling asleep or waking up at night

-What are Asthma triggers?
+What are asthma triggers?

 Some things can trigger an asthma attack and make it hard for you to breath.
 Staying away from triggers can keep you from having an asthma attack.
-Some common triggers are:

-• Smoke from cigarettes, pipes and fires
+• Smoke from cigarettes, pipes, and fires

 • Dust and bugs